simpletest/simpletest/README.md

     php composer.phar require --dev --prefer-dist simpletest/simpletest "^1.1"

-or add the package `simpletest/simpletest` to the require section of your `composer.json` file:
+or add the package `simpletest/simpletest` to the require-dev section of your `composer.json` file:

     {
         "require-dev": {